drummondlab/drummondlab.github.io/README.md

 This new announcement won't yet be public.
 The next section shows you how to do that.

+The same basic process is used to add protocols, team members, etc.

 ## Updating the public site

 All edits should be made on the `staging` branch.
 When you start work, make sure you're on the staging branch: